epxzzy/Dead-Comedians-Resource-Expansion/README.md

 #### IMPORTANT NOTE

 	 These are not hard rules, there's other modloader's like Quilt, but they are not used as much.
-Same applies for versions, you can mod whatever version you wish, I just present you the ones that are used more often, aka that YOU and OTHERS will download more often, and usually have more documentation as a result of that!
+Same applies for versions, you can mod whatever version you wish, I just present you the ones that are used more often, aka that YOU and OTHERS will download most often, and usually have more documentation as a result of that!

 #### IMPORTANT NOTE

- 	No matter the modloader you are using make sure you look at vanilla code, most of the time you can find something similar to what you need in game.
+ 	No matter the modloader you are using make sure you look at vanilla code,
+	most of the time you can find something similar to what you need in game.
 You can also look at other people's code, while obviously
    		A. understanding what the code does and how it works, not just copy pasting,
 	 and